Michiel van Kampen

-Michiel van Kampen (born 23 January 1976) is a Dutch former baseball player and coach who played for the Netherlands national team and in the Hoofdklasse, the Dutch professional league.
-He participated in the 2008 Summer Olympics, 2006 and 2009 World Baseball Classic, and other international baseball tournaments.
-He pitched collegiately in the U.S. for Treasure Valley Community College and Albertson College (now known as the College of Idaho), graduating in 2000.
-He was a relief pitcher in the Hoofdklaase who was MVP of the 2007 Holland Series for Kinheim.
+Michiel van Kampen (born 23 January 1976) is a Dutch former baseball player and current coach who pitched for the Netherlands national team in the 2008 Summer Olympics, 2006 and 2009 World Baseball Classics, and other international tournaments.
+He played college baseball in the United States for Treasure Valley Community College and Albertson College, graduating in 2000.
+He was a closer in the Honkbal Hoofdklaase, winning the most valuable player award of the 2007 Holland Series for Kinheim.
+He set single-season Hoofdklasse records with 33 games pitched in 2001 and 14 saves in 2004.

-After his playing career, van Kampen returned to the United States.
-He worked as the bullpen coach for the Boise State Broncos, which played briefly in 2020, and the pitching and strength coach for the Boise Hawks, an independent minor league team, from 2021 to 2023.
+After his playing career, Van Kampen returned to the U.S. He worked as the bullpen coach for the Boise State Broncos in 2020 and the pitching and strength coach for the Boise Hawks, an independent minor league team, from 2021 to 2023.